janhq/jan/docs/docs/guides/internal.md

 pip install ./build/tensorrt_llm*.whl
 ```

-> Note: You can specify the GPU achitecture (e.g. for 4090 is ADA) for compilation time reduction
+> Note: You can specify the GPU architecture (e.g. for 4090 is ADA) for compilation time reduction
 > The list of supported architectures can be found in the `CMakeLists.txt` file.

 ```bash